raishish/raishish.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an AI researcher and practitioner trying to understand and improve the performance of deep learning models.
+I'm an applied AI researcher and practitioner trying to understand and improve the performance of deep learning models.

-- 🔭 I’m currently working on using discrete diffusion models to solve the [ARC-AGI challenge](https://arcprize.org/).
+- 🔬 I’m currently working on understanding how information is stored and retrieved in discrete diffusion language models using ROME.
+Checkout 🔬 [discrete-diffusion-rome](https://github.com/raishish/discrete-diffusion-rome).
-- 🔭 I’m also working to gain a causal / mechanistic understanding of how discrete diffusion language models work.
+- 🌱 I’m currently learning GPU programming (and re-learning C++) across different accelerator backends.
+Checkout 🚀 [unikernels](https://github.com/raishish/unikernels).
-- 🌱 I’m currently learning about diffusion models, applied to both continuous and discrete data.
+- 🧑🏻‍💻 I often contribute to open source and open science projects as well.